In honor of the 6 weeks I just spent in Cuba, here are 21 travel tips for Cuba.

 18. Cuba is for Couples.
 It's not just the prices of having to rent a room in a casa particular, but the weird looks and catcalls you get if wandering the streets solo, and the package deals for honeymoons and vacations; most of the advertisements for the country are geared towards pairs.

 19. There are numerous things that are impossible to buy.
-They are not just hard to find or expensive, but they don’t exist on the island.
+They are not just hard to find or expensive, but they don't exist on the island.
+If you're looking for what to bring to Cuba for the Cuban people, these are some ideas.
 Often the power or water goes out in the whole town, and you and the locals all just have to put up with it, though there are useful things you could bring to combat such situations.

 Here are some of the most useful and important things to bring, as your suitcase will be the only place they will come from: hand sanitizer, duct tape, Swiss Army knives, any basic nonprescription drugs, a portable water purifier, snack bars or bags of nuts, liquid soap, sunscreen & bug repellent (on this note, bringing the aforementioned things as well as lots of extra clothes as donations or bartering tools is very highly recommended).